-Alina Chau 周曉芬 is an acclaimed author and illustrator.
+Alina Chau 周曉芬 is an award-winning author and illustrator.
 She worked in the animation and gaming industries for a decade, with credits including best-selling games, and most notably the Emmy Award-winning Star Wars: The Clone Wars animated series.
+In addition to her professional work, Alina teaches animation and art at various institutions, where she is dedicated to nurturing the creative talents of aspiring artists as they pursue their careers in the creative field.

 Alina has achieved great success in the world of children's literature.
-Her debut graphic novel, Marshmallow and Jordan, won the Junior Library Guild Gold Standard Award and the Sakura Medal for Best Middle-Grade Graphic Novel in Japan for 2023.
-It has also been chosen for the Read Across America 2022 and the Texas Library Association's 2023 Maverick and Little Maverick Reading Lists.
+Her debut graphic novel, Marshmallow and Jordan, has received distinguished recognition, including the Junior Library Guild Gold Standard Award and the Sakura Medal for Best Middle-Grade Graphic Novel in Japan for 2023.
+It has also been honored in the Read Across America 2022 initiative and included in the Texas Library Association's 2023 Maverick and Little Maverick Reading Lists.
 Along with this, Alina has also illustrated several highly acclaimed children's picture books, including The Rise (And Falls) of Jackie Chan, Lunar New Year, and The Nian Monster, which was awarded the 2018 APALA Picture Book Honor.
 She also developed In the Spirit Of a Dream, a collaborative project, which she illustrated.

 She is represented by: